The case for 4-bit precision: k-bit Inference Scaling Laws: Introduction

 Since we can quantize the parameters of a trained model to an arbitrary bit-precision, this raises the question of how many bits should be used to optimally trade off accuracy and total model bits, given our current base methods for model quantization.
 For example, {\bf if we have a 60B LLM in 4-bit precision and a 30B LLM in 8-bit precision, which will achieve higher accuracy?} To study such trade-offs, it is helpful to take the perspective of scaling laws \citep{kaplan2020scaling,henighan2020scaling}, which evaluate the underlying trends of variables to make generalizations beyond individual data points.

-In this paper, we study bit-level inference scaling laws to determine the precision that maximizes zero-shot accuracy given a certain number of total bits in the model. {\bf Our main finding is that 4-bit parameters yield optimal zero-shot accuracy for a fixed number of model bits across all model scales and model families tested}.
+In this paper, we study bit-level inference scaling laws for zero-shot quantization to determine the precision that maximizes zero-shot accuracy given a certain number of total bits in the model. {\bf Our main finding is that 4-bit parameters yield optimal performance for a fixed number of model bits across all model scales and model families tested}.

-We study five different model families, OPT, Pythia/NeoX, GPT-2, BLOOM, and BLOOMZ \citep{zhang2022opt,black2022gpt,radford2019language,scao2022bloom}, with 19M to 66B parameters, and for 3 to 16-bit precision.
-In addition, we run more than 35,000 zero-shot experiments to vary many of the recently studied advances in quantization precision, including the underlying data types, quantization block size, and distribution centering.
+We study five different model families, OPT, Pythia/NeoX, GPT-2, BLOOM, and BLOOMZ \citep{zhang2022opt,black2022gpt,radford2019language,scao2022bloom}, with 19M to 176B parameters, and for 3 to 16-bit precision.
+In addition, we run more than 35,000 zero-shot experiments to vary many of the recently studied advances in quantization precision, including the underlying data types and quantization block size.
 We find that reducing the precision steadily from 16 to 4 bits increases the zero-shot performance for a fixed number of model bits, while at 3-bit, the zero-shot performance decreases.
-This relationship holds across all models studied and did not change when scaling from 19M to 66B parameters, making 4-bit quantization is universally optimal across all cases tested.
+This relationship holds across all models studied and did not change when scaling from 19M to 176B parameters, making 4-bit quantization universally optimal across all cases tested.

 Beyond this, we analyze which quantization methods improve and which degrade bit-level scaling.
 We find that none of the quantization methods we test improve scaling behavior for 6 to 8-bit precision.
 For 4-bit precision, data types and a small quantization block size are the best ways to enhance bit-level scaling trends.
 We find that quantile quantization and floating point data types are the most effective, while integer and dynamic exponent data types generally yield worse scaling trends.
 For most 4-bit models, a block size between 64 to 128 is optimal in our study.